Thank you for contacting me about live animal exports.

-I welcome the six-week call for evidence launched by the Environment Secretary, Michael Gove, on improving animal welfare in transport and controlling live animal exports.
+I welcome the call for evidence launched by the Environment Secretary, Michael Gove, on improving animal welfare in transport and controlling live animal exports.
 The Farm Animal Welfare Committee has also launched a review into the existing welfare standards for animals during transport.

 The call for evidence lasted six weeks and sought views from across industry, charities and the general public on how the Government might raise standards of animal welfare during transport.
 I look forward to hearing of the next steps.

-Although much of the discussion has focused on the export of live animals for slaughter, I am assured that all options for future improvements in this area are being considered.
+Although much of the discussion to has focused on the export of live animals for slaughter, I am assured that all options for future improvements in this area are being considered.
 I hope those supporting a ban on the export of animals for fattening took the opportunity to respond to the call for evidence and make their views heard.